 A century ago it was women’s suffrage, and crusades for peace.
 Now we have climate emergency, #MeToo, Trump, fracking… and Brexit.

-This spectacular exhibition takes over the majestic space of Brierfield Mill presenting banner making in all its forms, from the dignified, traditional processional to impromptu DIY messages of dissent.
-Crowdsourced from heritage collections, campaign groups, artists and communities, it presents a kaleidoscopic view of a century of protest, belief and identity.
+This spectacular exhibition took over the majestic space of Brierfield Mill presenting banner making in all its forms, from the dignified, traditional processional to impromptu DIY messages of dissent.
+Crowdsourced from heritage collections, campaign groups, artists and communities, it presented a kaleidoscopic view of a century of protest, belief and identity.

 Interpretation PDF: Banner Culture Exhibition Listing

-Watch Talking Banner Culture with Ed Hall, Rob Howell and Emma Shankland filmed by Huckleberry Films:
+Watch Talking Banner Culture with Ed Hall, Rob Howell and Emma Shankland:

-Banner Culture is created in partnership with Mid Pennine Arts and their Pendle Radicals project.
+Banner Culture was created in partnership with Mid Pennine Arts and their Pendle Radicals project.
 Pendle Radicals is a part of the Pendle Hill Landscape Partnership, supported by National Lottery Heritage Fund.

 Images by Richard Tymon Photography, films by Huckleberry Films